itsAmeMario0o/bottle/documentation/USING.md

 ### Dynamic Policy

 What happens if we scale the scenario to 5, 10, 100, 1000 replicas?
-Our policy intent stays the same, but the workloads it applies to must dynamically scale to correctly classify and apply policy to the new endpoints.
+Our policy intent stays the same, but the workloads it applies to must dynamically change to correctly classify and apply policy to the new endpoints.

 In Tetration we can convert the regular clusters into dynamic clusters based on the bottle annotations:

+Here, detecting that the "web" cluster can be classified via the `bottle_ship=web` annotation

 ![Dynamic Cluster](dynamic.png)